 Near the end of the course, students will have an opportunity to work with local students and partners for a few days to practice their educational and technical skills.
 Students will utilize lessons from the course to design a specialized experience for our partners and will have two days of intensive practice prior to teaching.
 Students will receive coaching and assessment from Outward Bound Instructors to prepare them for the practicum.

 Four days of the course will be spent completing 40 hours of advanced backcountry first aid and evacuation techniques.
-Lectures and exams in the morning and practical hands-on sessions and rescue simulations in the afternoons.
+Lectures and exams will be held in the morning and practical hands-on sessions and rescue simulations in the afternoons.
 Evenings are reserved for study and assignments.
 Successful completion of this section involves full participation in the field simulations and written exams.
 Students will receive their WFA and Adult CPR certification cards upon completion of the course.
 These are industry-standard medical certifications that are required for professionals in the outdoor industry.

 Service to the environment and to others is one of the core values of Outward Bound.
 Students are encouraged to practice service to the environment; leaving campsites cleaner than they found them and practicing Leave No Trace ethics.
-Designated service projects are coordinated with land managers like the US Forest Service, Bureau of Land Management and National Park Service to collaborate on land restoration projects while other projects may be based in the local community.
+Designated service projects are coordinated with land managers like the U.S. Forest Service, Bureau of Land Management and National Park Service to collaborate on land restoration projects while other projects may be based in the local community.
 Students develop a value of service, seeing the impact of their actions firsthand, and transfer this desire to serve to their communities back home.

 The Solo experience provides an important break from the rigors of the expedition and gives students the opportunity to reflect on their Outward Bound experience.
 Many students use this reflection time to make significant decisions about their future, journal and enjoy the beauty of their surroundings unencumbered by the constant stimulation of modern life.
 Students on an Outdoor Educator course typically experience a 24-48 hour Solo.
 With all the food, skills and supplies they need, students are given a secluded spot to reflect alone (monitored by Instructors throughout the experience to maintain safety).
-Students find that Solo provokes profound and powerful learning in a short period of time and often becomes one of the most memorable parts of their Outward Bound experience.
+Students find that Solo provokes profound and powerful learning in a short period of time and often becomes one of the most memorable parts of their Outward Bound course.

 While many of our students go on to pursue careers in the outdoor education field, there are an equivalent number who use their skills to pursue careers in social work, education, medical or other fields.
-The Outdoor Educator courses provide a robust classroom for gaining technical skills, wilderness skills and risk management experience.
+The Outdoor Educator course provides a robust classroom for gaining technical skills, wilderness skills and risk management experience.
 Students will also learn about educational pedagogy, leadership, strategies for creating an inclusive learning environment, decision making processes, conflict resolution, mediation skills and group dynamics.

 Big Bend Ranch State Park and Big Bend National Park, Texas

-Along the US-Mexico border in southwestern Texas, a powerful river and a mountainous desert unite in Texas’ Big Bend National Park.
+Along the U.S.-Mexico border in southwestern Texas, a powerful river and a mountainous desert unite in Texas’ Big Bend park system.
 The Texas course area is one of the most remote and geologically dynamic in the nation.
 The Rio Grande River carves a huge, sweeping bend where Big Bend National Park earns its name.
 This 750,000-square mile wilderness is the eighth largest national park in the lower 48 states and a desert backpacking and rock climbing paradise.
 In this region, delicate desert flowers exist alongside fossilized trees millions of years old.
 Mountain passes give way to steep-walled canyons and cliffs.
-The land itself is awe-inspiring, with canyons towering 300 to 1,200 feet over the right.
+The land itself is awe-inspiring, with canyons towering 300 to 1,200 feet over the river.
 It is one of the last true desert regions in North America.
 Much of this rugged land has remained unchanged for centuries.
 Hundreds of species of birds and a healthy diversity of other animal and plant communities thrive within the splendid isolation of ancient limestone canyons, juniper and mesquite-covered mesas and coal-black night skies.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.